shubhanjal44/tej-india/README.md

 ---

-## 🌟 What is SkillSwap India?
+## 🌟 What is Tej India?

-SkillSwap India enables users to **learn new skills for free** by trading skills with peers instead of paying for courses.
+Tej India enables users to **learn new skills for free** by trading skills with peers instead of paying for courses.

 ### The Problem
 - **83% of Indian engineering graduates are unemployable** (NASSCOM)